genderkit/genderkit/_articles/contraceptive-implant.md

 ### Why might I want a contraceptive implant?

-A contraceptive implant substantially reduce the risk of pregnancy for up to three years.
+A contraceptive implant substantially reduces the risk of pregnancy for up to three years.
 Unlike the [contraceptive pill]({% link _articles/contraceptive-pill.md %}), you do not need to remember to take a pill every day.

 For many people the contraceptive implant reduces menstruation (periods) and menstrual pain.
-For around 1 in 5 people, it stops menstruation entirely {% cite nexplanon %}.
+For around 1 in 5 people, it stops menstruation entirely, and for around 3 in 4 menstruation will be infrequent {% cite fsrh2014implants nexplanon %}.

+Unlike [contraceptive injections]({% link _articles/contraceptive-injection.md %}), when the implant is removed there is not normally a long delay before fertility returns {% cite fsrh2019young %}.

-If you are using [testosterone]({% link _articles/testosterone.md %}), the contraceptive implant that is believed to be a better choice than the [combined contraceptive pill]({% link _articles/contraceptive-pill.md %}) {% cite fsrh2017contraceptive %}.
+If you are using [testosterone]({% link _articles/testosterone.md %}), the contraceptive implant is believed to be a better choice than the [combined contraceptive pill]({% link _articles/contraceptive-pill.md %}) {% cite fsrh2017contraceptive %}.

 ### Why might I not want a contraceptive implant?